Personal Interests and Relevant Hobbies

 Identifying Your Interests

 What type of work interests you?
-If you choose to complete it, your first exercise is to complete an Interest Assessment (5 min) to understand your interest and hobbies, converting them into skills and strengths.
+If you choose to complete it, your first exercise is to complete an Interest Assessment (5 min) to understand your interests and hobbies, converting them into skills and strengths.
 This assessment is an exercise worth doing before any interview.
 An interest assessment can help you identify careers that meet your interests.
 Interest assessments usually include a series of questions about what you like and don't like to do.
-Based on your responses, matches your likes and dislikes to careers.
-When you choose a career that matches your overall interests, you're more likely to enjoy your job.
+Based on your responses, match your likes and dislikes to careers.
+Choosing a career that matches your interests makes you more likely to enjoy your job.
 You're also more likely to be successful.

-In the table below are some examples of interests and hobbies for a potential career.
-Note, salaries in the table may vary depending on your location and experience.
+The table below provides some examples of interests and hobbies for a potential career.
+Note that salaries may vary depending on your location and experience.

 What do you want to do?
-Check out these "10 hottest IT jobs for salary growth in 2023", according to CIO.
+Check out these "

 Next, Identifying Your Skills